The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 #### Drawer Navigation

-> A **hidden menu** that slides in from the side when you swipe or tap a menu button (like the hamburger menu in many apps).
-It lets users switch between different screens quickly.
-It’s perfect for showing an app menu, settings, or additional sections that don’t need to be front-and-center all the time.
+> A hidden sliding menu from the side (hamburger menu) for extra navigation options.
 >
 > - `createDrawerNavigator`: to create a drawer navigation with a hidden menu that slides out from the side.
 >